Fall 2025: Queer Fibre Arts News Roundup

 The University of Central Arkansas made headlines with their October display featuring the world premiere of a new panel created by "Project Runway" alum Korto Momolu.
 The opening reception on October 21 also featured Hot Springs Poet Laureate Kai Coggin, bringing together fashion, poetry, and remembrance.

 Keene Pride in New Hampshire displayed nine panels (October 6-11) to coincide with National Coming Out Day.
-As Board President Adam Toepfer stated: "This quilt is more than fabric and thread — it is a living memorial."
+As Board President Adam Toepfer stated: "This quilt is more than fabric and thread.
+It is a living memorial."

 Rockland Community College brought panels back for the first time since 2013, while the University of San Francisco's Thacher Gallery featured five blocks alongside archival materials from the GLBT Historical Society.
 The Daily Illini covered "Rainbow Reflections" at the Spurlock Museum, which wove together AIDS Memorial panels with LGBTQ+ textile artifacts through November 9.

-A striking activist image came when HIV/AIDS advocates unveiled the #CutsKill Quilt on Capitol Hill on September 5.
+HIV/AIDS advocates unveiled the #CutsKill Quilt on Capitol Hill on September 5.
 Created by community members and HIV service providers nationwide, this modern interpretation of AIDS activism demanded Congressional action against proposed $2 billion cuts to federal HIV programs.
 The action, featuring Hamilton performer Javier Muñoz, coincided with the U.S. Conference on HIV/AIDS.

 In Indianapolis, artist Quinn Tailor's QLT GEN Project will unveil five intergenerational LGBTQ+ quilts on November 21 at Irvington Vinyl & Books.
 Supported by The Andy Warhol Foundation, the project dedicates quilts to different generations while exploring how queer identity shifts across time.